 Yoga has grown drastically over the past couple of years.
 However, widespread popularity in this spiritual and physical practice does not mean correct concepts are trending in the general public.
 Here are some incorrect misconceptions you should know before you step onto your mat!

 Yoga is for flexible people

 Yoga is for everyone.
-GSW Andre Iguadala as well as many other NBA players are all long time yogis!
-Yoga is a place of no judgement and no rules.
+Many NBA players are long-time yogis!
+Yoga is a place of no judgment and no rules.
 Anyone can do yoga and everyone has something to get out of it.
 What is important is to keep an open mind, and let the experience guide you to what you need.

 Yoga is for young women